George Henry Griebel

 George Henry Griebel (13 August 1846 - March 1933) was a prominent Berlin-born and trained architect who resided in New York City.
 He designed numerous public and private buildings, many of which are still standing in New York City, Philadelphia, and Washington DC.
-However, because at the time an architect did not receive credit for his work unless he owned his own firm, Griebel is largely uncredited for buildings such as the Dakota Building and other luxury apartment buildings in New York City, a staircase in the Library of Congress, the design for Grant's Row, planned as the home of embassies in Washington, DC, and many other buildings.
-The original architectural drawings of the Dakota building and the Singer Building are in the private collection of the Griebel family.
+However, because at the time an architect did not receive credit for his work unless he owned his own firm, Griebel is largely uncredited for buildings such as the Dakota and other luxury apartment buildings in New York City, a staircase in the Library of Congress, the design for Grant's Row, planned as the home of embassies in Washington, DC, and many other buildings.
+The original architectural drawings of the Dakota and the Singer Building are in the private collection of the Griebel family.

 Early Prussian life

 The Griebels were a wealthy and influential family from Berlin, Brandenburg, Prussia.
 George came from a musical family whose rank belongs to the royal orchestras of King Frederick II of Prussia.
 His father, Julius Heinrich Griebel (1809–1865), was a cellist and music master of the Royal Prussian Court Orchestra (königlich preußische Hofkapelle) and also conductor of the Soirren Quartet which gave concerts in many countries.
 His grandfather, Johann Heinrich Griebel, first teacher of the composer Albert Lortzing, and his great uncle, George Ritter, were bassoonists with the Imperial Chapel.
 His uncles, Heinrich Franz Griebel (oboe) and Ferdinand Griebel (violin), were also members of the Imperial Royal Chamber Music Orchestra.
 Since three generations of Griebels were employed by three generations of the House of Hohenzollern, Griebel had ample exposure to and training in the North German Renaissance style.